madeleinemadeleinemadeleine/FactorsAffectingWildfires/Second_Approach/README-hex-method.md

-Since the whole world devided into continents and the script is only for one continent thus needs some changes with respect to each continent, the changes are as follows:
+Since the whole world is devided into continents and the script is only for one continent, the code needs some changes with respect to each continent.
+The changes are as follows:

 1. changing the link of the desired continent boundary that is available from asset.
 2. changing the value of 'y' in for loop that is refering to the number of hexagons.